 This is where the love of learning begins in our Sacred Heart family.

 Little Hearts Philosophy

 The Stone Ridge Little Hearts classrooms engage the hearts and minds of young children using developmentally appropriate practices based on information about how children develop and learn, their individual strengths, interests and needs and their family cultures and community.
 They learn to ask questions, solve problems, respect themselves, and care responsibly for others.
-Our cognitive expectations, taught through researched-based best practices, The Creative Curriculum and The Project Approach, promote exploration within a structured and nurturing learning environment.
+Our cognitive expectations, taught through researched-based best practices, The Creative Curriculum and project-based learning promote exploration within a structured and nurturing learning environment.

 Our teachers create opportunities for child-centered inquiry, for purposeful play in support of essential learning, for building community with children in the classroom, and for children to construct their own knowledge.
 Constant and close student observation and assessment guide the teachers in reflective and purposeful planning and teaching.
-When children move on from the Early Childhood classrooms at Stone Ridge, they are able to transfer their social, emotional, and cognitive skills to their future school and life experiences.
+When children move on from the Little Hearts classrooms at Stone Ridge they are able to transfer their social, emotional, and cognitive skills to their future school and life experiences.